The Best Crypto Scalping Bots: What Actually Works After Fees

 - Daily net: -$95

-To break even with the taker fees you'd need to win roughly 92% of your trades.
+To break even on spot taker fees, you'd need to win roughly 92% of your trades.
 That means being right 46 times out of 50, day after day.
-Now you may be starting to see why the majority of retail scalpers end up with a losing record.
+Now you see why most retail scalpers end up with a losing record.

-- Get that exchange VIP tier.
-The more volume you trade, the lower your fees get.
-On Binance, those tiered discounts kick in around $1M in monthly volume, which is a lot to hit but not impossible for a dedicated scalper.
+- Earn a VIP fee tier.
+The more volume you trade, the lower your fees.
+On Binance, tiered discounts start kicking in around $1M in monthly volume, which is a lot but not impossible for a dedicated scalper.

-- Pick an all-in-one bot platform.
-Platforms where you pay a monthly fee, like TradingView Hub, mean your 50th trade of the day costs the same as your first, no matter how many trades you make.
-That saves you from platform costs eating into thin margins.
+- Pick a flat-fee bot platform.
+With a monthly-fee platform like TradingView Hub, your 50th trade of the day costs the same to send as your first, no matter how many you fire.
+That keeps platform cost from compounding into thin margins.

 Keep Your Scalping Costs Low

 No per-trade fees means your 50th trade costs the same as your first.
-Works with TradingView's free plan too.
+The bot itself is free via an exchange referral link.

 1. Cap your risk at 1% per trade.
-On a $5,000 account, that means you can lose $50 maximum on a trade.
-Youll be making dozens of trades a day — one bad patch of 10 losers should cost you $500 at most, not the whole account.
-Whatever you do, dont go overboard on the leverage to make up for puny position sizes.
-Youve probably heard the horror stories about the $320M in liquidations on a single day in Q1 2024.
-Thats not a typo.
+On a $5,000 account, that's $50 maximum on any trade.
+You'll make dozens of trades a day, so one bad patch of 10 losers should cost you $500 at most, not the whole account.
+Whatever you do, don't crank the leverage to make up for small position sizes.
+Over-leverage is how accounts vanish in a single candle: crypto routinely sees hundreds of millions of dollars in liquidations in a single day when leverage gets crowded (Coinglass), and over-leveraged scalpers are first in line.

 2. Set a 2% daily loss limit and actually stick to it.
-Get $100 in losses on a $5,000 account?
-Shut that bot down and walk away, cool as.
+Down $100 on a $5,000 account?
+Shut the bot down and walk away.
 The market will still be there tomorrow.
-Revenge trading through a losing streak is, of course, one of the fastest ways to wreck an account and a common automated trading mistake.
+Revenge trading through a losing streak is one of the fastest ways to wreck an account and a common automated trading mistake.

 3. Use stop losses every time.
 No exceptions.
-Every account that has blown up has said "I'll just keep an eye on it" before it all came crashing down.
-Your bot should have stop losses on every single trade, set at 0.2-0.4% on a 1-minute chart and slightly wider on longer timeframes.
+Every account that has blown up said "I'll just keep an eye on it" first.
+Your bot should have a stop loss on every single trade, set at 0.2 to 0.4% on a 1-minute chart and a little wider on longer timeframes.

-So how do you know if your strategy actually works?
-Paper trade for at least two weeks before risking real money — track your win rate, average profit, and maximum drawdown.
-If the numbers dont stack up on paper, they wont on real cash either.
-And put up with the stress of real money and your decision making will only get worse.
+So how do you know if a strategy actually works?
+Paper trade for at least two weeks before risking real money, and track your win rate, average profit, and maximum drawdown.
+If the numbers don't stack up on paper, they won't on real cash either, and the stress of live money only makes your decisions worse.

-When you do go live, start at 25% of your intended position size for the first month and see how it goes.
-Only scale up after youve seen some decent results.
-And by the way, the best exchanges for scalping — such as Binance and Bybit — both have demo environments where you can try everything out completely risk free via paper trading which is fully supported by TV-Hub even without a subscription.
+When you do go live, start at 25% of your intended position size for the first month and see how it holds up.
+Only scale up after you've seen real results.
+And the best exchanges for scalping, such as Binance and Bybit, both have demo environments where you can test everything risk free.
+That paper trading is fully supported by TV-Hub with no subscription required.

 Frequently Asked Questions

-Get profitable on spot for at least 2 or 3 months before you even think about futures.
-Build a solid track record first.
-If you do want to move into futures, do it with low leverage — we're talking 3 to 5x max.
-Anyone who tells you to start with a 20x leveraged scalping bot is probably either trying to sell you something or hasn't actually traded with their own real cash.
+Get profitable on spot for at least two or three months first and build a real track record.
+If you do move to futures, keep leverage low, 3 to 5x at most.
+Anyone pushing a 20x scalping bot is either selling something or hasn't traded their own real cash.

 Ready to Automate Your Scalping Strategy?